Quebec solidaire victory a defeat for 'politics of division,' says Nadeau-Dubois

 "It is confirmation that there is opposition to François Legault in Quebec and that the most effective opposition is Québec solidaire.
 Last night's result is a good dose of hope for all those people, and there are many who do not recognize themselves in the premier's speech."

-His co-spokesperson and MP in Sainte-Marie-Saint-Jacques, Manon Massé, spoke of an "alliance between generations" that bore fruit in the riding.
+His co-spokesperson and MNA in Sainte-Marie-Saint-Jacques, Manon Massé, spoke of an "alliance between generations" that bore fruit in the riding.

 It was expected to be a close fight between Christopher Baenninger, who was trying to keep the riding in the Liberal fold after the resignation of former leader Dominique Anglade, and the QS candidate, who won with 44.5 per cent of the vote.